alvarogarcia7/blog_source/source/_posts/draft_open-discussion-on-BDD.md

 I forgot to mention that this is the perfect start to TDD, as this is usually called the double-loop TDD.
 See a post on it on [coding is like cooking](http://coding-is-like-cooking.info/2013/04/outside-in-development-with-double-loop-tdd/)

+In this double-loop TDD, the first thing is to create a BDD scenario, run it (red-1), create a unit test that reflects this red (red-2), pass it, refactor; go to red-1 as many times as you need, doing TDD cycles.
+When you think the feature is done, execute the BDD scenarios and go to green (outer layer) and refactor.

+Going back to BDD, a common scenario would be the following:

 layers of software:

   * DSL.
 TODO what is a DSL